GSA/ficam-management/pages/07_performance.md

 ### Additional Guidance

-Click here to view the FY18 FISMA ICAM Metrics Guidance developed by the GSA FICAM Program.
+<a href="/ficam-management/img/Draft_April-release FY18 FISMA ICAM Metrics Guidance_20180504.docx">Click here to view the FY18 FISMA ICAM Metrics Guidance</a> (MS Word, May 2018) developed by the GSA FICAM Program.